alekgavric/ERC20GavraToken/README.md

 We should save the addresses and private keys above to use for testing later

 ### Connecting Metamask to TestRPC
 In your Chrome Browswer, you click Metamask icon on left-top corrner.
-Click the icon to open it and choose the Localhost 8545 network
+Click the icon to open it and choose the Localhost 8545 network.
+Click to the account icon on top-left of Metamask, choose Import Account.
+Copy & Paste the private key that you got from TestRPC, click Import.
+If success, you have 100 ETH in your account.

+### Deploy to Testnet
+After finishing the smart contract in the local development environment, we should deploy it to the Testnet (Ropsten, Kovan, Rinkeby)

+There are many tools to deploy the smart contract to the testnets (you can do it with Truffle).
+In this tutorial, we will use two tools Remix and Metamask Wallet

+To deploy Smart Contract, we have to have Ether to pay for Gas, that is fees for the deployment.
+Following the steps below to get free ethers.
+Click Metamask on Chrome, select Testnet - Ropsten.
+To get free Ether, we click BUY button from the account screen.
+And click ROPSTEN TEST FAUCET to go site https://faucet.metamask.io/.
+On the site, we click button request 1 ether from faucet.
+Waiting a minute, we have 1 ether in our account.